 Conducting Due Diligence

 Your due diligence on a business acquisition should be conducted with care and is typically divided into two stages.
 Preliminary due diligence is performed prior to making an offer and will include a review of general company information and detailed financial records.
 In your offer to purchase, you will want to list numerous contingencies allowing you an “out” if any one of the contingencies is not met.
 Upon acceptance of your initial offer, you will conduct the second phase of due diligence where you will be allowed to review and audit any information pertaining to the business.
-Utilization of advisors, such as accountants and attorneys, is highly recommended, but you need to keep in mind that advisors are concerned about legal liability so they will most likely point out discrepancies with the business and be overly cautious about recommending a business acquisition.
+Utilization of consultants, such as Merger & Acquisition advisers, accountants and attorneys, is highly recommended, but you need to keep in mind that consultants are concerned about legal liability so they will most likely point out discrepancies with the business and be overly cautious about recommending a business acquisition.
+In selecting your team of consultants make sure to utilize a reputably M&A consultant.
 Your job will be to analyze their recommendations, review the data and facts pertaining to the business and determine whether the acquisition meets your own goals, options, and risk factors.

 Banks are leery of financing business purchases, especially for borrowers with little or no direct operating experience with the business in question.
 Most businesses have few hard assets that could be sold to repay the loan in the event of default.
 Their “worth” is in their continuous, profitable operation.
 The last thing the bank wants is to have to operate your business successfully in order to secure repayment.
 Banks are in the business of lending money – not operating business enterprises.